kfukasawa37/adcrtest2/README.md

 R Code for "Fukasawa K. (in review) Mechanistic home range capture-recapture models for estimation of population density and landscape connectivity."

 ## description of files
-secrad.r: source code for step selection simulation and log likelihood of ADCR
+secrad.r: source code for movement simulation and log likelihood of ADCR